Former Harvard fencing coach accused of taking bribes to get businessman’s sons into school

 Mr. Zhao then began making payments to or for the benefit of Mr. Brand, prosecutors said.

 All told, Mr. Zhao made more than $1.5 million in payments to Mr. Brand for his personal benefit, according to documents.
-Mr. Zhao allegedly paid for Mr. Brand’s car and mortgage,
+Mr. Zhao allegedly paid for Mr. Brand’s car and mortgage, purchased a residence for Mr. Brand well above the market value that Mr. Zhao later paid to renovate.

+Mr. Zhao also made the college tuition payments for Mr. Brand’s son, prosecutors said.

+While the payments were being made to Mr. Brand, Mr. Zhao’s youngest son was recruited to the Harvard fencing team, enrolling in 2017, according to court documents.

 Sign up for Daily Newsletters